Roy Campbell (poet): Legacy

 Other scholars have also made efforts to restore Roy Campbell's reputation and his place in World Literature.

 For example, in a 1968 lecture at Harvard University, Argentine writer Jorge Luis Borges praised Campbell's translations of the mystical Christian poetry of St. John of the Cross.
-Borges called Campbell, "a great Scottish poet who is also South African", and cited Campbell's renderings of St. John's poetry as an example of how literary translation can produce superior works of poetry to the original poems in the original language.
+Borges called Campbell "a great Scottish poet who is also South African", and cited Campbell's renderings of St. John's poetry as an example of how literary translation can produce superior works of poetry to the original poems in the original language.

 Furthermore, Campbell may be credited with bringing the traditions of mock epics and satirical poetry in heroic couplets from the lifetimes of John Dryden and Alexander Pope into the 20th century and with updating both traditions accordingly.
 In this regard, Campbell continues to have followers, particularly in the literary movement within American poetry known as New Formalism.

-In 1981, American poet and satirist R.S.
-Gwynn, a native of North Carolina, published one of the best known examples, The Narcissiad.
-Literary critic Robert McPhillips has dubbed Gwynn's The Narcissiad, "a Popean mock epic lambasting contemporary poets".
+In 1981, American poet and satirist R. S. Gwynn, a native of North Carolina, published one of the best known examples, The Narcissiad.
+Literary critic Robert McPhillips has dubbed Gwynn's The Narcissiad "a Popean mock epic lambasting contemporary poets".

 Dana Gioia has also written of The Narcissiad, "Formal and satiric, this mock epic in heroic couplets pilloried the excesses of contemporary American poetry by recounting the adventures of Narcissicus, an ambitious but talentless poet.
 In Gwynn's mercilessly satiric tale American poets simultaneously realize that to achieve artistic fame in the overcrowded field of contemporary verse they must kill all competitors.
-After a series of outrageous comic battles fought by recognizable caricatures of fashionable American poets, Narcissus ineptly triumphs.
+After a series of outrageous comic battles fought by recognisable caricatures of fashionable American poets, Narcissus ineptly triumphs.
 Gwynn's irreverent poem cannot have pleased the irreverent targets of his humor, but it enjoyed a lively underground life and has been repeatedly reprinted."

-When The Narcissiad, takes aim at Confessional poetry, Gwynn used a level of invective that would have made Campbell proud:
+When The Narcissiad takes aim at confessional poetry, Gwynn used a level of invective that would have made Campbell proud: